maxng07/ksqlDB/README.md

 Server Status: RUNNING

 ## Configuring ksqlDB on topic with delimiter format

+Something to note, there are reserved key words in ksql that you cannot used.
+A good example is "-", if you have that and need to use it in your table or stream, you can use a back quote \`\ instead of forward quote. ksqlDB differentiate between back, forward and double quote.

 1. create stream botnet (Date VARCHAR, Time VARCHAR, Method VARCHAR, URI VARCHAR,ClientIP VARCHAR, `User-agent` VARCHAR) WITH (kafka_topic='webserver', key_format='delimited', value_format='delimited', VALUE_DELIMITER='SPACE');

 2. Once the stream is created, you can query the data using SQL select. ksql does not support ORDER BY